 After eating foods like sauerkraut that provide probiotics, these gut bugs take up residence on the lining and folds of your intestinal walls, where they communicate with your brain via the vagus nerve.
 They also act like your first line of defense against various harmful bacteria or toxins that enter your body.
 Some beneficial probiotic bacteria found in sauerkraut and other cultured veggies are more or less permanent residents because they form long-lasting colonies.
 Others come and go more quickly but still have important anti-inflammatory effects.

-- digestive disorders like leaky gut syndrome, ulcerative colitis and IBS
+- Improvement of digestive disorders like leaky gut syndrome, ulcerative colitis, IBS and pouchitis

 This is due to probiotics’ direct and indirect influences on various organs and systems, especially the rate at which your body produces inflammation and controls hormone production.
-The “good bacteria” and other organisms living within your gut might as well be considered an organ in their own right, because they’re critically important to the health of your brain, hormones, heart, lungs, liver and digestive organs.
-The latest science tells us that probiotic-rich foods can help:
+The “good bacteria” and other organisms living within your gut might as well be considered an organ in their own right, because they’re critically important to the health of your brain, hormones, heart, lungs, liver and digestive organs (and, after all, contain the majority of your immune system).

 Sauerkraut Nutrition Facts

 Sauerkraut is very low-calorie, but as you can see it’s an anti-inflammatory food and is packed with benefits.
-Besides having probiotics to offer, sauerkraut is a good source of antioxidants and dietary fiber too, thanks to its main ingredient cabbage.
-Even eating a small amount daily — just several tablespoons — can give you significant benefits and a great source of nutrients, including vitamin K, vitamin C, calcium, potassium and phosphorus — and of course probiotics too.
-As an added bonus, the proliferation of lactobacilli in fermented vegetables enhances their digestibility and increases absorption of their various vitamins.
+Besides having probiotics to offer, sauerkraut is a good source of antioxidants and dietary fiber, thanks to its main ingredient: cabbage.
+Even eating a small amount daily — just several tablespoons — provides a great source of nutrients, including vitamin K, vitamin C, calcium, potassium and phosphorus — and, of course, probiotics.
+As an added bonus, the proliferation of microorganisms in fermented vegetables enhances their digestibility and increases absorption of their various nutrients.
+(5)

 One reason you might want to stick to a smaller serving?
-It’s a bit high in sodium (with about 20 percent of your needs in every ½ cup serving) considering sea salt is one of the main ingredients, although real sea salt has its own set of benefits and sauerkraut’s perks definitely still outweigh this point.
+It’s a bit high in sodium (with about 20 percent of your needs in every ½ cup serving) considering sea salt is one of the main ingredients.

 - 0 grams fat